 |Embassy for the Republic of Texas.|

 It was a late October evening when, after a visit to The Prince Charles Cinema, that I decided to go in search of the long-forgotten Embassy for the Republic of Texas, that I had recently heard about.
-I knew where it had been situated, but, at this time of evening, or morning, I was unsure if I would be able to find the plaque.
+I knew where it had been situated, but, at this time of evening, I was unsure if I would be able to find the plaque.
 As you can see, I did.

 Above Berry Brothers & Rudd, London’s most venerable wine merchants, were rooms leased by the Republic of Texas to act as their embassy, to the Court of St James, from 1836-1845..